noobLue/intromachine/README.md

 ## TODO

 Currently classifiers for class2 and class4 are separate, possibly leading to inconsistencies like class2 is predicted to be *event*, but class4 is predicted to be *non-event*.
 Possible answers?
 First predict event vs non-event and then predict which event the event should be.

+- Answered by prioritizing the binary classifier.
+If the binary classifier chooses "event" then for the multiclass-classifier we pick the event with the highest probability (non-event excluded).
+If the binary classifier says "nonevent" then we respond "nonevent" for the multiclass question as well.